nothing

 .

 A SOMETHING causes a flaw in the NOTHING.
 If that weren't the case, there wouldn't even be nothing.
 Flawedness (imperfection) is therefore the most fundamental of all natural laws.
 The SOMETHING itself cannot escape the principle it has caused and is therefore also flawed (imperfect).
-This imperfect SOMETHING (simultaneously EVERYTHING) has also brought forth all of us (you and me and everyone else) from itself
+And this imperfect SOMETHING (simultaneously EVERYTHING) has also produced itself as all of us (biological evolution) in order to be able to observe itself, to question itself, to think about itself, to recognize itself, to see itself, and also to feel and understand itself.
+Therefore, we too are imperfect (faulty) in all our actions, insights, thoughts and feelings.

 .